Hierarchical Multistage Gaussian Signaling Games in Noncooperative Communication and Control Systems: Strategic Information Disclosure

 \begin{lem} There exists a semi-definite programming (SDP) problem bounding the minimization problem \eqref{eq:main} from below and given by\footnote{$\mathbb{S}^p$ denotes the set of symmetric $p \times p$ matrices.}

-subject to $\Sigma_j \succeq S_j \succeq AS_{j-1}A'$ for $j=1,\ldots,n$, and $S_0 = O$. \end{lem} \begin{pf} The proof is provided in Appendix \ref{pf:prob}. $\square$ \end{pf} We point out that \eqref{eq:upp} is indeed an SDP problem \cite{SDP}.
+subject to $\Sigma_j \succeq S_j \succeq AS_{j-1}A'$ for $j=1,\ldots,n$, and $S_0 = O$. \end{lem} \begin{pf} The proof is provided in Appendix \ref{pf:prob}. {\cb The key point is that at stage-$k$, the covariance of the posterior, i.e., $H_k$, is bounded from above by the case when we disclose the information fully, i.e., $\Sigma_k$, and is bounded from below by the case when we disclose no information yet R can still infer $\rx_k$ based on all previously sent signals $\ry_{[1,k-1]}$.} $\square$ \end{pf} We point out that \eqref{eq:upp} is indeed an SDP problem \cite{SDP}.
 There exist effective computational tools to solve SDP problems numerically, e.g., through CVX, a package for specifying and solving convex programs \cite{cvx,gb08}.
 However, closed-form solutions can rarely be obtained \cite{SDP}.
 Therefore, in order to solve \eqref{eq:upp} analytically, we develop a different approach and characterize the solutions without computing them explicitly.
 The following theorem characterizes the solution of \eqref{eq:upp} for an arbitrary (but finite) number of stages.

 \begin{thm} There exist symmetric idempotent matrices $P_k \in \mathbb{S}^{p}$, for $k=1,\ldots,n$, such that

 for $k=1,\ldots,n$ (with $S_0^* = O$), attains the global minimum of \eqref{eq:upp}. \end{thm} \begin{pf} We first point out that the constraint set in \eqref{eq:upp}, i.e.,